 For some, a Winter in Minnesota is one of dread.
 The blizzards, epic cold weather and of course road conditions.
 When I think of a Minnesota winter, I think of all the fun you can have on the snow.
-Like taking a sled or tube and hurdling down a hill at top speeds, building a snowman or having a snowball fight.
+Like taking a sled or tube and hurtling down a hill at top speeds, building a snowman or having a snowball fight.
 Or warm up with a nice hot chocolate by the fireplace.
 Any way you enjoy the season, it is one of my favorite times to be in Minnesota.
-To get you into the spirit of winter, there are 28 different ideas to keep you busy all year round.
+To get you into the spirit of winter, here are 28 different things to do to keep you busy all winter.

 28 Ideas to keep you busy this Minnesota Winter

 The Sandstone Ice Festival is celebrating its 15 years.
 Brave the elements and give it a try.
 You don’t have to wait for the festival to start climbing.
 Give it a try through REI and other outfitters.

 The fishing doesn’t stop when the lakes freeze over here, just Ice Fish.
 The largest festival is held in Mille Lacs Fishing for Ducks competition with a grand prize of $20,000 in cash.